ibm-cloud-docs/openwhisk/prep.md

   {: screen}

-### Packaging Python code with a local virtual environment in a .zip file
+### Packaging Python code with a local virtual environment in a compressed file
 {: #prep_python_local_virtenv}

 You can package Python dependencies by using a virtual environment, `virtualenv`.
 With the virtual environment, you can link additional packages that can be installed by using [`pip` ![External link icon](../icons/launch-glyph.svg "External link icon")](https://packaging.python.org/tutorials/installing-packages/).

-The setup of the local Python environment has a major impact on the zipped action file that is created.
-Some configurations (for example, non-default install paths or mixed Python installations) can make the zipped action file fail during execution.
+The setup of the local Python environment has a major impact on the compressed action file that is created.
+Some configurations (for example, non-default install paths or mixed Python installations) can make the compressed action file fail during execution.

-To minimize these dependencies on your local environment the recommendation is, to use the [Packaging Python code with a Docker virtual environment in a .zip file](#prep_python_virtenv) approach as described below.
-This approach also creates the zipped action file, but utilizes the Python environment inside the {{site.data.keyword.openwhisk_short}} Python runtime image, itself.
-Therefore making sure, both, the generated action .zip file and the later execution environment fully match.
+To minimize these dependencies on your local environment the recommendation is, to use the [Packaging Python code with a Docker virtual environment in a compressed file](#prep_python_virtenv) approach.
+This approach also creates the compressed action file, but utilizes the Python environment inside the {{site.data.keyword.openwhisk_short}} Python runtime image, itself.
+Therefore making sure, both, the generated action compressed file and the later execution environment fully match.
 {: note}

 Before you begin:
 - The following steps assume a Linux based distribution on a processor with AMD64-based architecture to run the commands.
 - [Review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.
-- Make sure that the locally installed Python version to create the zipped action file (for example, Python 3.7.x) matches the {{site.data.keyword.openwhisk_short}} kind chosen to later create the action (`--kind python:3.7`).
+- Make sure that the locally installed Python version to create the compressed action file (for example, Python 3.7.x) matches the {{site.data.keyword.openwhisk_short}} kind chosen to later create the action (`--kind python:3.7`).
 - Install the `virtualenv` Python package.

     ```bash